 Riful-like Awakened Being

-An unnamed Awakened Being with the form of a young girl that emerged from the lower half of Riful's corpse and attacked Priscilla.
-She has been stated to have yoki similar to Riful's, but far more powerful, and possesses abilities similar to Riful and Dauf, indicating she is their child.
+An unnamed Awakened Being with the form of a young girl that emerged from the lower half of Riful's corpse and goes on to attack Priscilla.
+She is stated to have yoki similar to Riful's, but far more powerful, and possesses abilities similar to Riful and Dauf.